andrejoshua/swapi-info/README.md

     - Installing Xcode
 5. After all of the actions are done, try running `flutter pub get` in order to fetch all of the libraries
+6. Before running the app, make sure that we have fetched the dictionary (localization) by running `flutter gen-l10n`
-6. Try running the app by running `flutter run`.
+7. Try running the app by running `flutter run`.
 If there are problems showing up, refer to [Flutter application guide](https://appmaking.com/run-flutter-apps-on-android-device/)

 ## Architecture